Tripathiprachi009/Zealcrave/README.md

 # Zealcrave
 A food delivery application i am currently working on.
 Technology used is flutter and dart
-I T CAN WORK BOTH AS A DESKTOP APP AND A WEB APPLICATION I am trying to add grocerry shopping as well
+IT CAN WORK BOTH AS A DESKTOP APP AND A WEB APPLICATION I am trying to add grocerry shopping as well